SecuritahGuy/NFLDrafter/roadmap.md

 - 📋 Error handling and loading UX
 - 📋 Production deployment and scaling

 **Status note:** The Frontend Draft Experience phase is now 85% complete with VORP component finished.
+The 2025 Season Testing Infrastructure is now complete with comprehensive coverage of upcoming season scenarios.
 The remaining components (ADP, Player Drawer) are the final pieces needed for a complete draft experience.

 ---